-The trait theory suggests that individuals have certain characteristics that will determine how they behave and perform in non-sport situations and in a sporting situation.
+The trait theory suggests that individuals have certain characteristics that will determine how they behave and perform in non-sport situations and in sporting situations.

 The trait theory also suggests that there are two types of people: introverts and extroverts.

 - Introverts tend to be shy, quiet, and don’t really share opinions.
 The trait theory tells us that introverts do not actively seek excitement.
-They prefer calm/quiet environments; they prefer tasks which consist of great concentration; and they also dislike the unexpected.
-Introverts regularly play sports which don’t consist of team work and competitive situations.
+They prefer calm/quiet environments, tasks which consist of great concentration, and they also dislike the unexpected.
+Introverts regularly play sports which don’t consist of teamwork and competitive situations.
 Instead, introverts play individual sports or activities.

 - Extroverts are the complete opposite.
 Extroverts are the type of people who are outgoing and loud.
-They also tend to me more confident and like to show off.
-The trait theory also tells us that extroverts get board quickly; are poor at tasks that require a lot of concentration; seek excitement and change; are less responsive to pain; and are more successful in sporting situations.
+They also tend to be more confident and like to show off.
+The trait theory also tells us that extroverts get bored quickly, are poor at tasks that require a lot of concentration, seek excitement and change, are less responsive to pain, and are more successful in sporting situations.

 - An example of someone who plays these sports is Steven Gerrard, Liverpool’s captain.
 As captain, he has to be confident to lead his team to victories.
 He is loud, aggressive, and demanding, which is what is needed.

-- But, an example of an extrovert who played an individual sport is Mohamed Ali.
+- But, an example of an extrovert who played an individual sport is Muhammad Ali.
 He was very confident, loud, and aggressive, but played an individual sport.

-Early theorists, such as Eysench and Cattell, argued that traits are merely inherited and are stable aspects of a person’s personality.
+Early theorists, such as Eysenck and Cattell, argued that traits are merely inherited and are stable aspects of a person’s personality.
 Inherited traits are traits that you gain from your parents.
 Some of the traits you may gain from your parents include your body type (big or small, lots of fat or little fat, etc.), and if you are an outgoing person or a shy and quiet person.
-The trait theory suggests that the environment situation has a minimal role on people's personality, so the trait theory fails to identify the possibility of being able to shape your own personality.
+The trait theory suggests that the environmental situation has a minimal role in people's personality, so the trait theory fails to identify the possibility of being able to shape your own personality.